-MONTGOMERY COUNTY - Montgomery County Public Health District, in conjunction with the Montgomery County Office of Homeland Security and Emergency Management, would like to encourage all eligible residents to be vaccinated to protect themselves and others from COVID-19 and emerging variants in our area.
+MONTGOMERY COUNTY - Montgomery County Public Health District, in conjunction with the Montgomery County Office of Homeland Security and Emergency Management, would like to strongly encourage all eligible residents to be vaccinated to protect themselves and others from COVID-19 and emerging variants in our area.
 Everyone 12 years of age and older is eligible for a vaccine in Texas.
+Vaccines will protect you against severe illness, hospitalization and death due to COVID-19.